tokotype/PlusJakartaSans/README.md

 As part of Plus Jakarta as a city of collaboration, fonts are made available for public and use it under the SIL Open Font License.

-To contribute to the project, Please see <a href="https://github.com/tokotype/PlusJakartaSans">github.com/tokotype/PlusJakartaSans</a> or visit http://www.tokotypefaces.com
+To contribute to the project, Please see <a href="https://github.com/tokotype/PlusJakartaSans">github.com/tokotype/PlusJakartaSans</a> or visit http://www.tokotype.com

 ## FONTLOG for Plus Jakarta Sans fonts

+### **21 December 2020 (Gumpita Rahayu) Plus Jakarta Sans v2.500

+- Extending ascender character lowercase
+- Fixed duplicated alternates

 ### **4 December 2020 (Gumpita Rahayu) Plus Jakarta Sans v2.400**